Pratik-7i/Background-Processing/README.md

 ### # Register a task

-For each task, provide the *BGTaskScheduler* object with a launch handler – a small block of code that runs the task – and a unique identifier.
+For each task, provide the *BGTaskScheduler* object with a launch handler (a small block of code that runs the task) and a unique identifier.
 Register all of the tasks before the end of the app launch sequence.
 To register background tasks, inside the *application(_:didFinishLaunchingWithOptions)* method, we should add the following command.

 ```swift
 // For Background fetch